Works from Studio 709 in Sullivan,Contact me

 Cohan does not choose to render these as a group or in situ.
 They are singular, large, and painterly images floating on canvases.
 The veil of drips the artist allows to trickle down the surface seems to represent the way the memory obscures past experiences.
 The objects cast shadows, which give an illusion of an almost human physical presence.
 The viewer can no longer ignore them.
 A magnifying glass takes on symbolic significance it speaks of inquiry, of close examination.
 An old school compass represents plans.
 Two chairs one of the mass-produced, generic variety and the other a granny rocker invoke unexpected and expected feelings of nostalgia.
 The brushstrokes soften the edges of the objects to which they refer.
 The fact that these are not the actual objects, but images of objects becomes clear.
 This is a message we received from Johns all those years ago.
 But, while Johns paintings of images were decidedly impersonal, Cohans paintings nostalgically reference people and times lost - those still memories that inhabit our minds.
 March 2015

 that part of the country is, within itself, as unpoetical as any spot on the earth.
 Seeing it and its objects and inhabitants aroused feelings in me which were certainly poetry; though whether my expression of those feelings is poetry is quite another question.

-This statement speaks to the secret power of quiet places.
+This statement speaks to the secret power of weathered objects and quiet places.